yoavweiss/smashing_book_6_chapter/delivering_ideal_site_performance.md

 </aside>

 Another downside of bundling is the loss of caching granularity.
-When serving many small resources, if any of them is no longer fresh and needs updating, it gets updated on its own, and all the rest can remain intact.
+When serving resources separately, if any of them is no longer fresh and needs updating, they can be downloaded on their own, and all the rest can be retrieved from cache.
 But once we've bundled resources, each small change in each one of the files means that all of them must be downloaded again.
 Even worse, for JavaScript, it means that the optimized compiled code that the browser created for that file is no longer valid, and the browser